lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 	    return Result.Error(decodeError("Could not parse 'type' as a String")) }

 This doesn't look great.
 The nesting is terrible, the Failure and Success conditions are separated around the conditional.
 In this case, there are only three values, a Model with more properties would make the nesting significantly worse.
 In Objective-C this can be better tackled by returning early on failure, however this would require lots of force unwrapping[^nested-branching].
+Conditional Statements are required as Failure when one of the values is missing is a requirement of our Model and is guaranteed to exist in the XML.

-However, there are some patterns that are emerging.
-Firstly, it looks like extracting the text of a child is important this can probably be extracted out.
-Obtaining a grandchild also looks to be something we can extract out.
-Optional Chaining is being used to avoid further nesting, this looks familiar coming from Objective-C.
+Despite these problems, there are some patterns are emerging.
+Firstly, it looks like extracting the Text from a Child is a common enough task that can be converted to a function in its own right.
+Obtaining a Child's Child's looks like an interesting area for some more meaningul functions.
+Optional Chaining is being used to avoid further conditionals.

+Most importantly is that the nesting is an Imperative way of implementing that the successful condition for this function is dependent on the availability of three values in the XML.
+Moving our understanding of the pattern from an Imperative model to a Declaritive model will be crucial to building a better way of constructing a ```decode``` function.

 ### Next Time...

-Next time, we'll take a Functional approach to these problems and reap the rewards.
+Next time, we'll take a Functional approach to the ```decode``` method, allowing us to think at a much higher level about how a Model is built.

 [^hypothetical-xml]: These assumptions actually hold true for a [webservice to be consumed](http://www.livedepartureboards.co.uk/ldbws/) in an Application I was prototyping.
 Depending on the Webservice an Application is consuming, there's a great deal of assumptions that can be made to reduce the complexity of an Implementation.

+[^nil-vs-none]: It is really important to understand the semantic differences between ```nil``` in Objective-C and ```None```/```nil``` in Objective-C. With Swift/Objective-C interoperability they are used interchangably.
+In Swift they can be thought of as "the absence of a value", but in Objective-C they can be both "the absence of a value" and a [terminal](http://en.wikipedia.org/wiki/Null-terminated_string).
+Swift features [Optional Chaining](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/OptionalChaining.html#//apple_ref/doc/uid/TP40014097-CH21-XID_356) to replicate the nil-messaging of Objective-C. As Objective-C APIs cannot make guarantees about the availability of a Reference Type all of the Objective-C bridged APIs, [Reference Types are exposed as Optionals & Force-Unwrapped Optionals](ceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html#//apple_ref/doc/uid/TP40014216-CH4-XID_30).

 [^lazy-evaluated-functional-programming]: One of the most interesting aspects of Haskell is [Lazy Evaluation](http://en.wikipedia.org/wiki/Lazy_evaluation), in particular how it applies to building up a [data structure and then traversing it](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).